Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Convergence/index.md

 !!! note "On the use of `Convergence` objects"
     From now, the `Convergence` objecs are only used to find steady solution from a transient calculation.
-    However, it could easily evolve in the future to tackle fixed-point problems or simulations with adaptive time steps.